 Property prices in Berlin have been rising for years.
 This is due to the factors already mentioned.
-Anyone who wants to buy a property in Berlin must spend a median of 4800 euros per square metre for an existing property in 2020.
-For new buildings, the price is significantly higher at 6480 euros per square metre.
+Anyone who wants to buy a property in Berlin must spend a median of 5,110 euros per square meter for an existing property in August 2021.
+For new buildings, the price is significantly higher at 6,930 euros per square meter.
 This is shown by data from Guthmann Estate.

 Purchase fees in Berlin

 Buyers in Berlin and Brandenburg have to dig deep into their pockets.
-The purchase fees in Berlin amount to 15.14 percent of the purchase price.
+The purchase fees in Berlin amount to 11.57 percent of the purchase price.
 The expenses are made up as follows:

 Property transfer tax: 6 percent

 Tip: Many newly built apartments are sold without a real estate agent and require just 8 percent purchase fees, but beware of the uptick in the prices as some developers build the fees into the price.